Martin Gordon (baseball): Background

-Gordon was born June 13, 1988 in Potchefstroom, South Africa.
+Gordon was born 13 June 1988, in Potchefstroom, South Africa.
 He was raised in a family of athletes.
 His father, Mickey Gordon, played field hockey for Free State, Southern Gauteng, and South Africa Schools.
 He also played cricket for the provinces of Free State and North West.
 His mother, Elrie, played field hockey for North West as well.

 High school

 Desert Vista High School

 Gordon was a 2 year varsity starter in center field for head coach Stan Luketich.
 He was an important part of the 2005 Desert Vista team who spent the whole season under the radar, and eventually lost in the Arizona 5A semi-finals against a very talented Horizon High School.
 Gordon set a school record by going 68 straight at-bats without a strikeout.

-His senior year he was invited to play in the North vs. South, Arizona 5A All Star Game.
+In his senior year he was invited to play in the North vs. South, Arizona 5A All Star Game.
 He was second-team All-State in his senior season.

-College & University
+Education

 Glendale Community College

 After high school, Gordon was recruited by Paul Hatcher, the assistant coach at GCC.

 In 2007 as a freshman he hit .349 and stole 24 bases in 27 tries for the Gauchos, and was one of three outfielders in the nation to earn Rawlings Gold Glove honors.

 In 2008, he hit .324 and went 22-for-26 in stolen bases and hit his first career collegiate home run in the playoffs against Phoenix College.